reliancehie/reports-catalog/README.md

 ## Appendix

 ### Consolidated Patient Chart
 The Consolidated Patient Chart (CPC) is a tool that allows users to more easily access patient records.
 CPC consists of three main sections: Summary, a quick overview of the patient; History, a timeline and charts of the patient's measurements; and Details, an in-depth analysis of the records.

 ### Glossary
+__Denominator__
+The lower part of a fraction used to calculate a rate, proportion, or ratio.
+The denominator is associated with a given patient population that may be counted as eligible to meet a measure’s inclusion requirements.
+The denominator is a subset of the initial patient population (IPP) and might be the same as the IPP.
+__Exceptions__
+The members of the denominator that were considered for membership in the numerator, but were rejected, and meet the logic required for the exception criteria.
+__Exclusions__
+The members of the denominator that should not be considered for inclusion in the numerator.
+__Initial Patient Population__
+The set of patients (or episodes of care) to be evaluated by the measure.
+__Measurement Period__
+The time period for which the eMeasure applies.
+__Numerator__
+A subset of the Denominator.
+The numerator criteria are the processes or outcomes expected for each patient, procedure, or other unit of measurement defined in the denominator.
+__Performance Ratio__
+Performance Ratio = Numerator Count / (Denominator Count – Exclusion Count – Exception Count)